What is Teething?

-When you smile (especially when you flash a wide grin), the ones that others see right away are the central incisors.
+When you smile (especially when you flash a wide grin), the teeth that others see right away are the central incisors.
 The central incisors are the ones in the front part of the mouth.
-The ones on the side of the central incisors are called lateral incisors.
+The teeth on the side of the central incisors are called lateral incisors.
 There are eight incisors in total and they are the most noticeable when you open your mouth.
 This set of teeth does not only give light to a bright smile, but also serves several other purposes.

-The central incisors are the ones responsible for slicing the food we eat since they are thin and flat.
+The central incisors are the teeth responsible for slicing the food we eat since they are thin and flat.
 Even if they are similar in shape, they still differ in size.
 The upper central incisors are the ones that are wide and are the most noticeable in the mouth.
 Those in the lower part are narrow and are smaller in size.
 The functions of the central incisors are the following (x):

 - Support the shape and the look of the lips.

 - Help in pronouncing the sounds of “t” and “th”.

 - Guide the jaw to be in line with the right position every time the mouth closes.

 The front central incisors normally emerge in 8-12 months and they fall out when the child ages 6-7 years old.
 The front lateral incisors erupt in 9-13 months after birth and fall out in the age of 7-8 years.
 On the other hand, the lower central incisors emerge from the gums within 6-10 months and shed in 6-7 years of age.
 The lower lateral incisors normally erupt in 10-16 months after birth and fall out within 6-7 years of age.

 Canine teeth are the ones that are pointed and are positioned on the sides of the incisors at the front portion of the mouth.
 Canine teeth play different vital roles in speaking, eating and keeping the shape of our lips.
 Aside from that, they also serve as a guide for the teeth to be in position.
 When we eat food, these teeth aid in cutting and tearing the food into portions for easier chewing.